 The twentieth-century conservative is concerned, first of all, with the regeneration of the spirit and character—with the perennial problem of the inner order of the soul, the restoration of the ethical understanding, and the religious sanction upon which any life worth living is founded.
 This is conservatism at the highest.

 RIP Justice Scalia

 We marked the passing of Antonin Scalia with a tribute in the University Bookman.
 Justice Scalia wrote a letter to Annette Kirk in 2003 on the occasion of the 50th Anniversary of The Conservative Mind, noting his admiration for Russell Kirk and his writings.

-The latest number of the Russell Kirk Center newsletter (Spring 2015) has just been posted.
-It features news on the recent Edmund Burke Society conference and other recent visitors and scholars at the Kirk Center.
+The latest number of the Russell Kirk Center newsletter (Fall 2015) has just been posted.
+It features news on the publication of The Politics of Prudence in Croatia, and photos of the host of scholars, students, and visitors who attend the many Kirk Center Programs.
 You can download it, and past issues, here.

 Russell Kirk: American Conservative, the new biography from Bradley J. Birzer, is now out from the University Press of Kentucky.
 Lee Edwards reviewed it for the Wall Street Journal and calls it “a beautifully written and deeply insightful biography.”
 And Wilfred M. McClay said in National Review, “Given the confused and dispirited state of American conservatism at the present moment, it is high time for a Russell Kirk revival.
 The appearance of Bradley J. Birzer’s splendid and exhaustively researched biography of Kirk just might provide the catalyst needed to set it in motion.”